sjoerd20/mProgProject/REPORT.md

 ### YoutubeSearchRequest
 - Sends a volleyrequest to the Youtube Data API to search videos using a search query provided by the user.
 This class interacts with GroupCreatorHomeActivity and GroupMemberHomeActivity who both have a search functionality implemented

+# Challenges/changes
+The next challenges arised and changes were made.

+## YoutubePlayerFragment
+Changed from YoutubePlayerView to YoutubeFragmentPlayer.
+The latter is recommended to use instead of the YoutubePlayerView, mainly because it is better preserved if state changes happens (like going to different activity, closing and reopening app etc.).
+At first there were problems implementing the youtube player, because the video kept pausing.
+This was solved by increasing the size of the player.
+The player has to be at least 110dp by 220dp, otherwise it doesn't work.

+## Toolbar
+Chosen to use a Toolbar for navigation through different activities.
+First implementing the toolbar with a BaseActivity was tried, but eventually the toolbar was implemented in each activity seperately instead through a BaseActivit.

+## FireBase
+- Decided to make a singleton of the FireBase class.
+This make it easier to use the class through multiple activities, while ensuring there is always maximal one instance of the FireBase class

+## Models
+- Added a Group class to hold all necessary info about the group a user is in: loginCode (int), groupId (String of loginCode)
+- Added a Video class to hold info about each video: videoTitle (String), videoId (String), thumbnailURL

+## Video list displaying
+- In first instance changed the display of videos in the search results and playlist from a listview to a recyclerview to make it possible to use a horizontal display.
+Later changed back to a listview because a vertical display of the videos fitted better on the screen.

+### Decisions
+- The search function is now placed in the same activity as the youtube player to keep the youtube videos playing while searching for new videos

+### Decisions
+- Doing the youtube search through a volley request with a URL instead of using the youtube builder

+### Decisions
+- Created new model Playlist to hold the videos in the playlist

+### Decisions
+- Search and playlist in home screen using fragments

+### Decisions
+- Changed Recyclerview for search results to ListView